 Like all debts, overdrafts need to be managed to ensure that you’re not paying more than you need to.
 Left unchecked, banks can charge high fees for overdrafts which can leave you in an unfortunate financial position.
 If you’re paying too much in overdraft charges each month, there are a number of ways you can cut back on these costs.

 Some arranged overdraft fees have been found to be more expensive than payday loans, so if you are about to go into your overdraft it may be cheaper to opt for a responsible direct payday lender instead.

+It’s a good idea to be aware of your bank balance at all times – especially at the end of the month.
 Most payments and bills are taken towards the end of the month, which is when your account is most at risk for going into its overdraft and attracting charges.
 It’s always worth keeping a close eye on your account balances during this period, as certain bills can be charged “on or around” the specified date.

 If you feel that your bank is charging you too much for overdrafts you can always switch to another bank!
 If you do your research on a comparison site you can switch to an account that has either lower fees or waives the fees for a certain period, saving you money in the long run.